 17.6 Employment Services Fee Schedule

-A provider cannot collect money from a VR customer or the customer's family for any service charged in excess of VR fees.
+A provider cannot collect money from a VR customer or the customer's family for any service.
 If VR and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the Standards for Providers manual.

+Non-bundled Employment Services